 He became the first Wallaby captain of the professional era, with his side eventually collecting every title and trophy available for them to contest.
 In 1998 he lifted the Bledisloe Cup as the Wallabies of that year became the first Australian side since 1929 to defeat the New Zealand All Blacks in a three nil clean sweep of the series.

-He overcame a serious shoulder injury in 1999, to captain Australia to victory in the Rugby World Cup in cardiff.
+He overcame a serious shoulder injury in 1999, to captain Australia to victory in the Rugby World Cup in Cardiff.
 Eales had won his second World Cup final, replicating his efforts from 1991.
-He is one of five players to have won the World Cup twice.
+He is one of five Australians to have won the World Cup twice.
 The others are Australians Dan Crowley, Phil Kearns, Jason Little and Tim Horan.

 In 2001, Eales became the first captain ever to lead Australia in a series victory over the famed British Lions.
 They came back from a first Test loss, to win the next two against the best players from England, Ireland, Scotland and Wales.

-In total Eales scored 173 points for Australia, from 2 tries, 34 penalties and 31 conversions, a total which places him 8th on the all-time scoring list for Australia.
+In total, Eales scored 173 points for Australia from; 2 tries, 34 penalties and 31 conversions, a total which places him as one of the highest scorers on the all-time scoring list for Australia.
 He is the highest scoring forward in Test rugby history and only one of two forwards to have ever surpassed 100 points in Test rugby.

 Eales played domestic rugby for the Queensland Reds and Queensland.
 He is one of only 21 players to have represented the Queensland Reds in 100 or more state games.
 Eales scored a total of 402 points in the Super 12 competition with 6 tries, 66 conversions and 80 penalties for the Reds.
 No forward has scored more points in the competition’s history.
 He represented Queensland in 112 games.